neonkore/Nunicode/README.md

 * lower(X)
 * unaccent(X)
 * X LIKE Y ESCAPE Z
-* COLLATE NU1100 - case-sensitive Unicode collation
+* COLLATE NU1200 - case-sensitive Unicode collation
-* COLLATE NU1100\_NOCASE - case-insensitive Unicode collation
+* COLLATE NU1200\_NOCASE - case-insensitive Unicode collation

 Supported encodings: UTF-8, UTF-16, UTF-16LE, UTF-16BE.
 Please note that
-collations are specific to Unicode revision: `NU1100` - 11.0.0.
-Indices built with older collation (e.g. `NU1000`) will not be compatible with newer collation.
+collations are specific to Unicode revision, e.g. `NU1100` - 11.0.0.
+Indices
+built with older collation (e.g. `NU1000`) will not be compatible with newer collation.
 Therefore the recommended way of using collations is to include collation in select, e.g. `SELECT ...
 COLLATE NU_1100`.